janmonschke/janmonschke.github.com/_posts/2016-05-01-learning-react-native-writing-a-game.md

 Now let's get familiar with the React Native workflow.
 Go ahead and change some of the strings on that screen.
 On iOS you can refresh the app with `CMD + r` and on Android via the developer menu (press the simulator's menu button).
 The files are compiled in the background and a refresh will load the new versions.
 That is pretty much the most basic web workflow.
 But navigating to the dev menu on Android and hitting `CMD + r` on iOS is already too much work if you're asking me.
 That's why there is also a live-reload mode in React Native that can be enabled via the dev menu as well (open it with `CMD + d` on iOS).
 Now the app gets refreshed every time we save a file.
 Now isn't that handy?

 There's one more thing, though.
 React Native also supports Hot Module Reloading! 🔥 One 'problem' with live-reload is, that every time it is refreshed , the app loses it's state and also navigates back to the index.
 Live-reloading is already a massive workflow-improvement but changing a component that is deeply nested in your app can become tedious.
 Hot Module Reloading (HMR), magically __(actually, it's not real magic ✨)__, injects your changed component into the live application.
 No need to refresh, no live-reload.
 The code is loaded into your live-components invisibly.
 Now compare this to the native mobile development workflow that I described above!
 It's magic...kind of! 😍 If you haven't found it yet, you can enable HMR from the device's dev menu as well.

+That's it for this post.
+Next time we'll build the first real screen for our app.
+In the meantime check out the official React Native documentation.
+Especially the part where they describe the available components and APIs.
+See you next time!

 ## Appendix: JS-style (we'll use classes and import and all that fancy stuff)